March 13, 2023

 Of course, your organization has the right to set limits.
-However, depending on the number and narrowness of the limits you set, don’t be surprised if unconscious bias continues in your workplace even after your training.
+However, depending on the number and narrowness of the limits you set, don’t be surprised if stereotyping and unconscious bias continues in your workplace even after your training.

 Why bother if you already have a course?
 First, the features of a mobile learning solution make it an ideal tool for workplace training.
 Second, there are 6 benefits to mobile learning you might want to look into.